Auditors not wanted ∙

 It is easy to be a pretender.
-Many if the Father’s children are.
-Sadly, we think our efforts to show up, get involved, and act religious is what the Father intends.
+Many of the Father’s children are.
+Sadly, we think our efforts to show up, get involved and act religious is what the Father intends.
 James says we are only fooling ourselves.
 We are living a religious delusion centered upon self-deception.
 What is worst is that many of us do not know that we are pretending.

 “The Great Pretender” is a popular song recorded by The Platters in 1955.
 The song was repopularized in 1987 by Freddie Mercury, the lead singer of Queen.
 Mercury explained that the song was particularly fitting for the way he saw his career and being on stage.
 In 2004, the song was voted the 360th greatest song of all time by Rolling Stone.

 Oh yes, I’m the great pretender, pretending that I’m doing well

 My need is such I pretend too much.

 I’m lonely but no one can tell.
 Oh yes, I’m the great pretender.

 Adrift in a world of my own, I play the game but to my real shame.

 You’ve left me to dream all alone, too real is this feeling of make believe.

 Too real when I feel what my heart can’t conceal.